High Street, Billericay

 OUTSIDE

-The Roof terrace area with its pleasant westerly aspect enjoys distant views beyond the immediate roof tops and provides space for a table and chairs and barbeque area.
-There is a small external shed for handy storage.
+The Roof terrace area with its pleasant westerly aspect enjoys distant views beyond the immediate roof tops and provides space for outside dining and entertaining.

 LEASE